 We better understand who they are by their non-verbal AND verbal communication.
-The sound of their voice, the tone, and volume they speak in, or their communication habits.
+The sound of their voice, the tone, and volume they speak, or their communication habits.
 This could include if they are gossiping, complaining, making excuses, or if you feel they are actively listening during the encounter.

-And while these may be some of the thoughts flowing through your subconscious mind when meeting someone at a meeting, a conference, at the airport, or at any event or place, the reality for many of us is that most often, first impressions aren’t made in person.
+And while these might be some of the thoughts flowing through your subconscious mind when meeting someone at a meeting, a conference, at the airport, or at any event or place, the reality for many of us is that most often, first impressions aren’t made in person.
 Most often, you actually do not decode someone in REAL LIFE for the first time.
-Instead, most of the decoding happens online – because we all leave behind a digital footprint, and we use other’s footprint to build our first initial opinion about them.
+Instead, most of the decoding happens online—because we all leave behind a digital footprint, and we use others’ footprints to build our first initial opinion about them.